AshutoshPdy22/Git_Basic/README.md

 # About

-This is a baisct information about Git like how to add,commit,push code on Github.
+This is a basic information about Git like how to add,commit,push code on Github.